hamid-hai/Meditation-Application/README.md

 **Make sure the selected device is running before starting the application on Android Studio**

+### SDK Configuation

+If no Dart SDK is found, please configure it within Android Studio settings please follow these steps

+- Go to File -> Settings -> Language & Framework -> Flutter

+- Choose Dart's SDK path (This should lead to where you installed Flutter earlier)
+  - Within the Flutter directory the SDK is located under 'bin\cache\dart-sdk'

+- Press apply and OK.

+### Building the project

 Click run within Android Studio, this will build the project and display the login screen (if not signed in) on the chosen device.

+**Please note the build may fail the first time, building the project a second time usually fixes this issue**

 ![Running the application](https://i.imgur.com/UHqXVhX.png)

 ## FAQ

 #### How do I enable Dark Mode?